DGh0st/Yelp/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+   - [x] A view to filter categories

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. A better way of implementing the search functionality.
+2. How to programmatically get the search button tap on keyboard?

 ## Video Walkthrough